lana/backend-challenge/README.md

 8. Your project should scale;
 9. Your project should be written in Go;

+Aside from the programming language, we're not defining anything else as mandatory.
+The decisions on archtecture, structure, external services and dependencies are all up to you.
+We just need two things:

+* Everything should work out of the box with some kind of documentation on the README;
+* You *must* explain every decision so we can easaly follow your thought process.
+Use the README for that too;

 ### Bonus points

 This is *your* project!
 Everyhing you want to show us just put in here and we'll definitely appreciate it.
 If you really want to make a good impression, here's some tips: